Customer small business financing solutions delivered through a single, online application.

 The foundation of good accounting is accurate and detailed bookkeeping.
 Much like you use a map when traveling, you should use your financial records to direct your business forward.

-Additionally, accurate books can ensure that your business reports correct numbers to the IRS and never encounters an account overdraft.
+Additionally, accurate books can ensure that your business reports accurate numbers to the IRS and never experiences an account overdraft.
 Keep reading to better understand debits and credits and how to record them when bookkeeping.

 If you’ve ever played golf (or at least seen a scorecard), then you understand the concept of debits and credits.
 After every hole, you input your strokes and add or subtract that score against par for the course.
-If you get a birdie, you subtract 1 stroke from your score.
-And if you get a bogey, you add 1.
-The act of adding or subtracting from your score is the same as debiting or crediting.
+If you get a birdie, you subtract one stroke from your score.
+And if you get a bogey, you add one.
+The act of adding or subtracting from your score is similar to debiting or crediting.

 Businesses can have hundreds or thousands of debits and credits every month, depending on how many transactions they make.

 Newton’s Third Law of Motion says that with every action, there is an equal and opposite reaction.
-Double-entry bookkeeping follows a similar principle—every transaction has an equal and opposite transaction (counter-transaction).
+Double-entry bookkeeping follows a similar principle—every transaction has an equal and opposite transaction (i.e., counter-transaction).

 Because most businesses use double-entry bookkeeping, we’ll dive a bit further into debits and credits using this method.
 This form of accounting records every business transaction twice: both as a credit and a debit.